awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-launch-instance-wizard.md

 + To search through all available AMIs, enter a keyword in the search bar and then press **Enter**\.
 + To search by category, choose **Quickstart AMIs**, **My AMIs**, **AWS Marketplace AMIs**, or **Community AMIs**\.

   The AWS Marketplace is an online store where you can buy software that runs on AWS, including AMIs\.
 For more information about launching an instance from the AWS Marketplace, see [Launch an AWS Marketplace instance](launch-marketplace-console.md)\.
 In **Community AMIs**, you can find AMIs that AWS community members have made available for others to use\.
+AMIs from Amazon or a verified partner are marked **Verified provider**\.
 + To filter the list of AMIs, select one or more check boxes under **Refine results** on the left of the screen\.
 The filter options are different depending on the selected search category\.
 + Check the **Virtualization** type listed for each AMI\.
 Notice which AMIs are the type that you need: either **hvm** or **paravirtual**\.
 For example, some instance types require HVM\.
 + Check the **Boot mode** listed for each AMI\.
 Notice which AMIs use the boot mode that you need: either **legacy\-bios** or **uefi**\.
 For more information, see [Boot modes](ami-boot.md)\.